Skip to Content

 Method

-3. Make the spring rolls: Bring 2 large pots of water to a boil over high heat.
-Fill a large bowl with ice.
-To one pot, add the noodles and cook according to package instructions.
+1. Make the spring rolls.
+Bring a large pot of water to a boil over high heat.
+Once the water is boiling, add the noodles and cook according to package instructions.
 Drain and rinse with cool water.

-5. Fill a shallow bowl or pie dish with warm water.
-Working with one spring roll wrapper at a time, dip the wrapper into the water and let soften, 8 to 10 seconds (see note 6 for more details).
-Lay the softened wrapper on top of a damp surface, like a cutting board.
+3. Fill a shallow bowl or pie dish with warm water.
+Working with one spring roll wrapper at a time, dip into the water and let soften, 8 to10 seconds (see Note) Dampen the counter or a cutting board and lay the softened wrapper on top of the surface.
 Place half a piece of lettuce at the edge of the wrapper closest to your body.
-Layer on a small handful of noodles, carrot, and cucumber.
-Place some herbs on the wrapper slightly above that pile, and then 3 or 4 shrimp halves slightly above the herbs.
+Top with a small handful of noodles, carrot, and cucumber.
+Place a variety of herbs on the wrapper slightly above the vegetables, and then 3 shrimp halves slightly above the herbs.

-6. Beginning from the edge closest to you, roll the wrapper away from your body.
+4. Beginning from the edge closest to you, roll the wrapper tightly away from your body.
 Once you reach the shrimp, fold in the sides, then keep rolling.
 Repeat with the remaining rice wrappers and filling, rewetting your work surface as needed.

 Nutrition Info